Update: February 1, 2024

 Ready to see how your brand stacks up?
-Try it for free here.
+Try Arbor's platform free.

 AGEC, the “anti-waste law for a circular economy” 2020-105 of 202 & climate resilience Law of August 2021, is the tour de force of the French government to build a new ecological model where waste-generating products are marked and identifiable with information on their environmental qualities and characteristics.

 The objective of the law is an ambitious one –to break away from a linear production model that will fundamentally change companies' production methods and consumers' consumption patterns.
 The solution?
 To move to a circular model.